kazurayam/unittest-helper/README.md

 #### Ex2: Write a file under the default test-output directory

 ```
+package my:

 import com.kazurayam.unittest.TestOutputOrganizer;

-...
+import org.junit.jupiter.api.Test;

+import java.nio.file.Files;
+import java.nio.file.Path;
+import java.nio.file.Paths;

 public class SampleTest {

     @Test
     public void test_write_into_the_default_dir() throws Exception {
-        TestOutputOrganizer too = new TestHelper(this.getClass());
+        TestOutputOrganizer too = new TestOutputOrganizer(this.getClass());
         Path p = too.resolveOutput("sample2.txt");
         Files.writeString(p, "Hello, world!");
     }
+}
 ```

 This will create a file at `<projectDir>/test-output/sample2.txt`

 The `<projectDir>/test-output` directory will be silently created if it is not yet there.

-#### Project directory is resolved via classpath
+#### TestOutputOrganizer resolves the project directory via classpath

-The `com.kazurayam.unittest.TestOutputOrganizer` class resolves the project directory via classpath.
-Here I said "the class resolves a path via classpath"?
+Here I wrote "TestOutputOrganizer resolves a path via classpath"?
 What do I mean here?

 If you use Gradle to build the project, then most probably you have the class file under the `build/classes/java/test/` directory with sub-path `my/SampleTest.class`.
-This case, the parent of the `build` directory is presumed to be the project directory.
+This case, the parent directory of the `build` is presumed to be the project directory.

 If you use Maven to build the project, then most probably you have the class file under the `target/test-classes/` directory with sub-path `my/SampleTest.class`.
-This case, the parent of the `target` directory is presumed to be the project directory.
+This case, the parent directory of the `target` is presumed to be the project directory.

 Are you using other build tools so that the project file tree is different from Maven & Gradle? --- This case you can tell your own tree structure to the `TestOutputOrganizer` instance.
 See the long explanation for detail.